Common Gardening Challenges and Solutions

 Your best defense is to check plants regularly and act quickly.
 Symptoms of plant diseases are often easy to spot, so watch for weak growth or discolored or distorted leaves, flowers and fruit.
 Some plant diseases, like bacterial leaf spot and powdery mildew, are common and are typically caused by excess moisture.
 And some diseases, like stem rot, are more likely to happen in very hot weather.

-After properly troubleshooting an ailing plant for potential causes of plant stress and determining that it is not due to improper care, cut out all infected plant parts in order to prevent further spread.
+After properly troubleshooting an ailing plant for potential causes of plant stress, cut out all infected plant parts in order to prevent further spread.
 Disease spreads via wind, water, contaminated soil and insects.
 Treat the remainder of the plant with appropriate remedy or fungicide, and alleviate poor air circulation or crowding.

 Overwatering or Underwatering

 This is a balance that can be hard to achieve, and it’s one of those gardening skills that takes practice.
 Both overwatering and underwatering could be detrimental to your plants.

 Feeling the leaves and the soil is the very best solution to check your pots and gardens - every two days during cool weather and every day during hot weather.
 If the leaves feel dry and crispy, you are underwatering.
 If they are soft and droopy, you are overwatering.
 Feel the soil with your hand.
 Dry and crusty soil indicates underwatering.
 If it’s dry an inch down, you need to water.
 On hot days you may need to water potted plants every day.
 Early in the season, when your plants are still babies, it’s a good idea to check the soil every day since they’re much more susceptible to water stress.